 REGUA (Reserva Ecológica de Guapiaçu)

 REGUA is a non-profit non-governmental association set up to conserve, the highly endangered Atlantic Rainforest and is home to an incredible 460+ species of birds of which over 115 are endemic to the Atlantic Forest.
-By joining our tour to REGUA Bird Lodge scheduled for August 2012, you shall be in excellent hands and directly contributing to REGUA’s important work.
+By joining our tours to REGUA Bird Lodge you will be in excellent hands and directly contributing to REGUA’s important work.
 All income from the lodge goes towards this region, the second most endangered biome on earth after Madagascar.
 REGUA’s work includes, a huge forest restoration project, wetland creation and education programme for local schools.
 There are just too many species to mention that are special to REGUA land, but vulnerable species (IUCN red list category) such as the Russet-winged Spadebill, Salvadori’s Antwren and Golden-tailed Parrotlet are all possible just a few hundred metres from the lodge grounds, all of which we shall look for on our tour.

 LIFE-Nature Project “Enhancing habitat for the Iberian Lynx and Black Vulture in SE Portugal”